-Radioactive iodine scintigraphy uses a radioactive form of iodine and a special camera to detect thyroid cancer cells in the body.
-It is most often used after surgery to find any remaining cancer cells.
-This test is very useful for papillary and follicular thyroid cancers.
+Radioactive iodine scintigraphy is a common method used to detect thyroid cancer cells in the body.
+It is most often used after surgery to find any remaining cancer cells, and is particularly useful for papillary and follicular thyroid cancers.
 The only way to confirm if a lump in the thyroid is cancer is through a biopsy, where a small sample of cells is removed and studied under a microscope.
 In most cases, microscopic analysis of cells obtained from a needle biopsy can easily determine if a nodule is benign (not cancerous) or malignant (cancer).

 Other genetic, protein, and molecular analysis of thyroid cancers can help determine treatment options, including types of treatments called targeted therapy.
 Radioactive iodine can also be used to treat differentiated thyroid cancer, but it is given in much higher doses.If surgery is recommended, the larynx can be examined at the same time with a laryngoscope, which is a thin, flexible tube with a light.
 If the needle aspiration biopsy is not clear, the doctor may suggest a biopsy in which the nodule and possibly the affected thyroid lobe will be removed by surgery.
 Removal of the nodule alone is generally not recommended because of the possibility of completely removing the potentially cancerous tumor without sufficient margins, which is an area of tissue around the nodule.This procedure is usually performed under general anesthesia and may also require hospitalization.